team-dev-docs/devdocsprod-dev-docs/docs/_VS Code Ext Commands/Outline-Command-for-Dev-Docs-Extension.md

 1. Your project has a `dev-docs.json` file at the root level.
 2. The `dev-docs.json` file contains the necessary configuration options, such as `ai.contextDirs`, `workspaceRoot`, or `customRoot`.

-## How do I use this Vs Code Extension Command?
+## How Do I Use This VS Code Extension Command?

 1. Open your project in Visual Studio Code.
 2. Open the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).